Michael Dal Colle

-Michael Dal Colle (born June 20, 1996) is a Canadian professional ice hockey player for HC Dinamo Minsk of the Kontinental Hockey League (KHL).
-Dal Colle was selected by the New York Islanders in the first round (fifth overall) of the 2014 NHL Entry Draft.
+Michael Dal Colle (born June 20, 1996) is a Canadian professional ice hockey player who is currently under contract with Milano HC in the ICE Hockey League (ICEHL).
+Dal Colle was selected by the New York Islanders in the first round (fifth overall) of the 2014 NHL entry draft.
 Dal Colle was born in Richmond Hill, Ontario, but grew up in Vaughan, Ontario.

 Playing career

 Dal Colle was selected seventh overall in the 2012 OHL Priority Selection by the Oshawa Generals.
-He was rated as a top prospect prior to the 2014 NHL Entry Draft.
+He was rated as a top prospect prior to the 2014 NHL entry draft.

 Dal Colle was recognized for his outstanding performance during the 2012–13 season when he was named to the OHL First All-Rookie Team.
 He also won a gold medal with Team Canada at the 2013 Ivan Hlinka Memorial Tournament.

 On September 28, 2014, the Islanders announced that they had signed Dal Colle to a three-year entry-level contract.
 On January 1, 2016, Oshawa traded Dal Colle to the Kingston Frontenacs in exchange for Robbie Burt and four draft picks.
 At the conclusion of the OHL season, Dal Colle joined the Bridgeport Sound Tigers, the Islanders American Hockey League (AHL) affiliate.

 Dal Colle began the 2017–18 season with the Sound Tigers after being cut from the Islanders training camp.
 Dal Colle was called up from the Sound Tigers on January 11 and made his NHL debut with the Islanders on January 13, 2018, against the New York Rangers.

 Dal Colle attended the Islanders training camp prior to the 2018–19 season but was reassigned to the Sound Tigers.
 On January 3, 2019, Dal Colle and teammate Sebastian Aho were selected to represent the Sound Tigers at the AHL All-Star Classic.
 On January 17, 2019, Dal Colle scored his first NHL goal in a 4–1 Islanders' victory over the New Jersey Devils.
 He was reassigned to the Sound Tigers shortly thereafter only to be recalled again on an emergency basis on March 5, 2019.
 In his first game back, Dal Colle recorded an assist off Devon Toews' goal to help the Islanders win 5–4 over the Ottawa Senators.
 On March 8, Dal Colle's emergency recall status was changed to a regular recall.
 The Islanders re-signed Dal Colle on September 21, 2021.